mdn/content/files/en-us/web/css/css_box_sizing/understanding_aspect-ratio/index.md

 ### Creating a circle based on the container size

 The inline-size of non-replaced block-level elements is the size of their container's [content box](/en-US/docs/Web/CSS/box-edge#content-box).
-Because they have an size by default, they don't need to have an explicit size set for the `aspect-ratio` property to work.
+Because they have a size by default, they don't need to have an explicit size set for the `aspect-ratio` property to work.

 In this example, we have a container {{htmlelement("div")}} that is `200px` wide, which includes `5px` of padding on each side.
 Therefore, the inline-size of the content box is `190px`.
 Without setting a height or width on the nested {{htmlelement("p")}} element, we know its inline-size is `190px`.
 With `aspect-ratio: 1` set, the paragraph will be `190px` tall, unless it has visible overflowing content causing it to be taller (which it doesn't).